DefinityTeam/.github/CODE_OF_CONDUCT.md

 This Code of Conduct also applies to actions taken outside of these spaces, and which have a negative impact on community health.

 ## Enforcement
 Instances of abusive, harassing, or otherwise unacceptable behavior may be reported to the community leaders responsible for enforcement at [support@definityteam.com](mailto:support@definityteam.com).
 All complaints will be reviewed and investigated promptly and fairly.
+Your report should include the username of the user, a screenshot or direct link to what you are complaining about and why you believe this is in violation of our Code of Conduct, and, if possible, what section of it.

 All community leaders are obligated to respect the privacy and security of the reporter of any incident.

 ## Enforcement Guidelines
 Community leaders will follow these Community Impact Guidelines in determining the consequences for any action they deem in violation of this Code of Conduct:

 ### 1. Correction
 **Community Impact**: Use of inappropriate language or other behavior deemed unprofessional or unwelcome in the community.